gapd-data-lab/batidas-app/instructions_for_app_batidas.md

      - Convert the column 'DATA' to datetime format to facilitate date-based filtering.
      - Return the processed DataFrame.

-3. **Weighted Average Calculation**:
+3. **Weighted Average Calculation with Relative Weights**:
-   - Create a function named `calculate_weighted_average(df)`:
+   - Create a function named `calculate_weighted_average_with_weights(df, pesos_relativos)`:
      - Explicitly access the columns `PREVISTO (KG)`, `REALIZADO (KG)`, and `DIFERENÇA (%)` by their respective positions in the DataFrame.
      - Calculate the absolute value of the percentage difference for each row.
+     - Assign relative weights to each type of food (`TIPO`) based on user-defined inputs.
+     - Calculate the adjusted planned quantity (`PESO AJUSTADO`) by multiplying `PREVISTO (KG)` by the relative weight (`PESO RELATIVO`).
      - Group data by a column named 'COD.
 BATIDA' and calculate the weighted average of the differences:
-       - Calculate the contribution of each ingredient by multiplying the planned quantity by the percentage difference.
+       - Calculate the contribution of each ingredient by multiplying the adjusted planned quantity by the percentage difference.
-       - Divide the sum of contributions by the total planned quantity for each batch to compute the weighted average.
+       - Divide the sum of contributions by the total adjusted planned quantity for each batch to compute the weighted average.
      - Return a new DataFrame containing the weighted averages.

 4. **Outlier Removal**: